bitsarelargerthanbytes/90DaysOfDevOps/2023/day09/tasks.md

 ## Find the answers by your understandings(Shoulden't be copied by internet & used hand-made diagrams)  of below quistions and Write blog on it.
 1) What is Git and why is it important?
+    Git is a web app based version control system.
+Before having a centralized versioning control like Git, there were teams tasked to keep changes updated.
+It was difficult, messy, and often not fast enough.
+Git solved all these issues and more.
 2) What is difference Between Main Branch and Master Branch??
+    A branch essentially is a unique set of code changes with a unique name.
+Each respository can have one or more branch.
+The main branch the one where all the changes eventually get merged back into,. and is called master.
 3) Can you explain the difference between Git and GitHub?
+    Git is the cli tool and GitHub is the website in simple terms.
-4) How do you create a new repository on GitHub?
+4) How do you create a new repository on GitHub? gh repo create or go through the
 5) What is difference between local & remote repository?
-How to connect local to remote?
+How to connect local to remote? git push origin <local branch> && git merge branch_name
 ## Tasks
 task-1:
 - Set your user name and email address, which will be associated with your commits.